 - If you find it hard to cope with failure or setbacks and this interferes with your work, consider talking with a professional.
 Your student health center has resources for you, and the counseling center can be very helpful.

 Thesis Editor is staffed with editors and statisticians who’ve been where you are.
 We’ve seen our share of setbacks and failures, and know how hard it can be – but we also know how important it is to learn from them and move ahead with our journeys.
 We can help you do the same.
 If you’re struggling with your research, thesis, or dissertation, contact us today.
-We have a range of services that can help you reach your goals. < Making the Most of Winter Break Keeping a Research Journal >
+We have a range of services that can help you reach your goals. < Self-Care During COVID-19 EndNote: An Introduction >